Collineation: Fundamental theorem of projective geometry

 If the geometric dimension of a pappian projective space is at least 2, then every collineation is the product of a homography (a projective linear transformation) and an automorphic collineation.
-More precisely, the collineation group is the projective semilinear group, which is the semidirect product of homographies by automorphic collineations.
+More precisely, the collineation group is the projective semilinear group, which is the semidirect product of homographies by automorphic collineations: PΓL ≅ PGL ⋊ Gal(K/k), where k is the prime field of K.

 In particular, the collineations of the real projective plane PG(2, R) are exactly the homographies, as R has no non-trivial automorphisms (see Automorphism#Examples and footnote d in Real number).

 Suppose φ is a nonsingular semilinear map from V to W, with the dimension of V at least three.
 Define α : D(V) → D(W) by saying that Z^{α} = {φ(z) : z ∈ Z} for all Z in D(V).
 As φ is semilinear, one easily checks that this map is properly defined, and furthermore, as φ is not singular, it is bijective.
 It is obvious now that α is a collineation.
 We say that α is induced by φ.

 The fundamental theorem of projective geometry states the converse:

 Suppose V is a vector space over a field K with dimension at least three, W is a vector space over a field L, and α is a collineation from PG(V) to PG(W).
 This implies K and L are isomorphic fields, V and W have the same dimension, and there is a semilinear map φ such that φ induces α.

-For n ≥ 3, the collineation group is the projective semilinear group, PΓL – this is PGL, twisted by field automorphisms; formally, the semidirect product PΓL ≅ PGL ⋊ Gal(K/k), where k is the prime field for K.